China urged to end forced resettlements in Tibet

 Violence has flared in Tibet since 1950, when Beijing says it "peacefully liberated" the region.
 Many Tibetans say Chinese rule has eroded their culture and religion and agitate for the return of their spiritual leader the Dalai Lama, who fled into exile in 1959 after an abortive uprising against Chinese rule.

-The Chinese government, which brands the Dalai Lama a dangerous "splittist", denies trampling on Tibetan rights and says it brought prosperity to the region and ended serfdom.
+The Chinese government, which brands the Dalai Lama a dangerous "splittist", denies trampling on Tibetan rights and boasts of having brought prosperity to the region and ending serfdom.

 Since 2009, at least 117 Tibetans have committed acts of self-immolation in China in protest against Beijing's policies.
 More than 90 have died.

-But in a possible sign of a loosening of some restrictions, authorities in Tibetan-populated areas of Qinghai and Sichuan provinces are allowing monks to respect the Dalai Lama as a religious leader, though not as a political figure, Radio Free Asia said.
+But in a possible sign of China loosening some restrictions, authorities in Tibetan-populated areas of Qinghai and Sichuan provinces are allowing monks to openly respect the Dalai Lama as a religious leader, although not as a political figure, Radio Free Asia said.